IngenuityEngine/modo_launchScript/readme.md

 # Launch Script for MODO

 Launch Script is an improved version of MODO's default script.run.
+It's based on the way the built in script editor works and runs code in the same manner.

 ## Installation
 1. Hit Download ZIP on the right